lischen2014/My-Case-Tracker/README.md

 By default, the CSV is stored on **Documents** folder

 >  If OneDrive is installed, it will set with OneDrive-Documents folder

+You can also use the 'open CSV folder via file explorer' option to open the folder contains this CSV